openCARP-org/FACILE-RS/docs/joss/paper.md

 # Functionality

 The main prerequisite for using FACILE-RS in a software repository is a CodeMeta metadata file, which can for example be generated using the [CodeMeta generator](https://codemeta.github.io/codemeta-generator/).
+This tool can also be used to validate a CodeMeta file, as FACILE-RS does not offer a functionality for metadata validation.

 FACILE-RS scripts can be run using the `facile-rs` command line tool.
 The available commands are detailed in \autoref{tab:cluster}.
 While each of these commands can be executed individually and manually, FACILE-RS was designed to be used within an automated workflow like GitLab CI/CD pipelines, used for automating software development workflow via a continuous and iterative process.